Phil Hare -> Acoustic Guitarist -> Guitars

 Having said that, for many years I played mandolin in ceilidh and country dance bands and at folk sessions and every so often, I get called upon to play a few Celtic instrumentals in such surroundings.
 However, until a little while back, I had one problem with that: I didn’t actually have a mandolin!

 So, a good friend of mine called John Lynch built me one.
-The JOHN LYNCH PEARDROP MANDOLIN (2008) is constructed from maple, mahogany and ash and is a lovely flat-backed instrument which I play mainly for fun.
+This mandolin is constructed from maple, mahogany and ash and is a lovely flat-backed instrument which I play mainly for fun.

 Martin C1K Concert Ukulele, Made in Mexico 2014

 As I have mentioned in earlier posts, I was coerced in 2013 into doing uke classes at 2 Cambridgeshire colleges.
 Having never previously played the instrument, I rather hurriedly bought a basic soprano model, taught myself the necessary positions and acclimatised myself to all the possibilities by applying 30 years of guitar theory and expertise (It's only tuned to C6 after all!).
 I outgrew the bog-standard soprano and sought something better as my classes expanded and flourished.
 So I ordered this slightly larger Concert model from a Blackburn dealer at around £450.
 Coming in its own Martin gig bag this is a beautiful, sweet-sounding ukulele made totally of koa.
 This is the wood used to make many of the famous Hawaiian ukes and it produces a warm, rich and responsive sound.
 Although seeming a little flimsy around the heel, this is a solid-made instrument with all the usual Martin appointments and it finally means I have the tool for the job, as well as now having a better instrument than some of the students!